GluuFederation/training/cluster-manager/tutorial.md

 **image placeholder**

-Add second server as follows
+Add a second server as follows

 **image placeholder**

-Your Dashboard should be look like as following figure.
-At any time you can add new Gluu Server node to your cluster so that you can enlarge cluster horizontally.
+Your Dashboard should look similar to the following figure.
+At any time you can add a new Gluu Server node to your cluster so that you can enlarge the cluster horizontally.

 **image placeholder**

-The Dashboard will also display health status of major Gluu components (LDAP, oxauth and identity) after installation.
+The Dashboard will also display the health status of major Gluu components (LDAP, oxAuth and Identity) after installation.
 We can install Gluu Servers by clicking Install Gluu button.
 First we should install primary server.
 When click, it will be asked some trivial info for creating ssl certificates, license agreements and Gluu Server Components to be installed.
 Click Submit button, after over-viewing setup properties, hit **Install Gluu Server** button.
 Gluu Server will be installed and configured so that it can work in cluster: